Elskom/Sdk/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/Elskom/Sdk.svg)](https://GitHub.com/Elskom/Sdk/graphs/contributors/)
 ![Commit activity](https://img.shields.io/github/commit-activity/y/Elskom/Sdk)

-Note: all of my other nuget packages are combined into the Elskom.Sdk package all other packages except the ones from this repository are deprecated.
+Note: all of my other nuget packages are provided with the Elskom.Sdk package all other packages except the ones from this repository and it's submodules are deprecated.

 # newsmake Information